Just the Way You Are (Bruno Mars song)

 "Just the Way You Are" is the debut solo single by American singer-songwriter Bruno Mars.
 It is the lead single from his debut studio album, Doo-Wops & Hooligans (2010).
 The song was written by Mars, Philip Lawrence, Ari Levine, Khalil Walton and Needlz and produced by the former three, under their alias, the Smeezingtons along with Needlz.
 It was released in the United States to contemporary hit radio on August 10, 2010.
 The track was released in the United Kingdom on September 19, 2010, as "Just the Way You Are (Amazing)".
 The song's lyrics compliment a woman's beauty.

-The debut single received mixed reviews from music critics, who praised the Smeezingtons' production but dubbed its lyrics as sappy and corny.
+It received mixed reviews from music critics, who praised the Smeezingtons' production but dubbed its lyrics as sappy and corny.
 It won Best Male Pop Vocal Performance at the 53rd Annual Grammy Awards.
-The song peaked at number one on the US Billboard Hot 100, Australia, Canada, New Zealand and in the United Kingdom charts and peaked in the top five in other countries.
-It was certified thirteen times platinum by the Recording Industry Association of America (RIAA), seven times platinum by the Australian Recording Industry Association (ARIA) and diamond by Music Canada (MC).
+The song peaked at number one on the US Billboard Hot 100, Australia, Canada, New Zealand, and in the United Kingdom charts and peaked in the top five in other countries.
+It was certified twenty-one times platinum by the Recording Industry Association of America (RIAA), seven times platinum by the Australian Recording Industry Association (ARIA) and by Recorded Music NZ (RMNZ).
+It was also certified diamond by Music Canada (MC).
 "Just the Way You Are" was the best-selling digital single of 2011, selling more than 12.5 million copies, thus joining an elite group of best-selling singles worldwide.
+It is the highest certified single in RIAA history.

-The music video, directed by Ethan Lader, was released on September 8, 2010, and features Peruvian born Australian actress Nathalie Kelley.
-Mars performed "Just The Way You Are" at Saturday Night Live and at The Ellen DeGeneres Show.
-He has sung "Just the Way You Are" on all his tours since 2010, sometimes as an encore, and included it during his performance at the Super Bowl XLVIII halftime show.
-The song has been covered by various recording artists and it inspired Meghan Trainor's debut single "All About That Bass" (2014).
+The music video, directed by Ethan Lader, was released on September 8, 2010, and features Peruvian-Australian actress Nathalie Kelley.
+Mars performed "Just The Way You Are" on Saturday Night Live and at The Ellen DeGeneres Show.
+He has sung "Just the Way You Are" on all his tours since 2010, and included it during his performance at the Super Bowl XLVIII halftime show.
+The song has been covered by various artists and it inspired Meghan Trainor's debut single "All About That Bass" (2014).